NOW ENROLLING CHILDREN AGES 14 MONTHS TO 3 YEARS OLD

 These explorers were very strong and could have walked for much longer.
 The little girl that was crying stopped.
 She began to move along as if she had a very special mission.
 She soon moved to the front of the group.

 Many thoughts went through my mind on this journey through the woods.
-This is their most receptive time, a time with they learn a language without being taught, when they are constructing the adult they will one day become.
+This is their most receptive time, a time when they learn a language without being taught, when they are constructing the adult they will one day become.
 This is a time when they need real experiences with the world around them.
 It is our responsibility to provide the opportunities for this exploration.

 I had such a pleasant time walking with the children, who were my leaders.
 They will go on many walks through these woods and I want to be there.